samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 * `clientId` (string): The Client ID of the PingOne worker application.
 Console display name: "Client ID".
 * `clientSecret` (string): The Client Secret of the PingOne worker application.
 Console display name: "Client Secret".
-* `endpointURL` (*Type inferred from the provided value*): The PingOne Authorize decision endpoint or ID to which the connector submits decision requests.
+* `endpointURL` (string; *Type inferred from the provided string value*): The PingOne Authorize decision endpoint or ID to which the connector submits decision requests.
 Console display name: "Endpoint".

 Example: